nextdhcp/nextdhcp/README.md

 }
 ```

-Next, we need to start the DHCP server as root:
+Place your configuration into a file called `Dhcpfile` and  start NextDHCP as root:

 ```
 sudo ./nextdhcp